blockchain-lab-um/masca/packages/docs/docs/libraries/masca-connector.md

 When installing Masca it is possible to set a custom `snapId` if you do not want to install it from the official repository.

 Using a custom version and setting a list of supported methods is also possible.
-If the connected Masca does not currently have one of the supported methods selected, `switchMethod` RPC method will be automatically called.
+If the connected Masca does not currently have one of the supported methods selected, `switchDIDMethod` RPC method will be automatically called.

 After snap installation, this function returns a `Masca` object that can be used to retrieve the API.
 An example of initializing Masca and invoking the API is shown below.